-Dave EllisI've since been told that the game where Serge Betsen hounded Jonny Wilkinson in 2002 was one of the turning points in winning the – at the time it was the game that brought me into the spotlight.
+I’ve since been told that the Six Nations game where Serge Betsen hounded Jonny Wilkinson in 2002 was one of the turning points in England winning the World Cup – at the time it was the game that brought me into the spotlight.

-I'd been defence coach for a couple of years under Bernard Laporte, but it was in that game when we spotted a weakness in the England team that people really sat up and took notice.
+I’d been France defence coach for a couple of years under Bernard Laporte, but it was in that game when we spotted a weakness in the England team that people really sat up and took notice.

 Working with Mike Catt a few years later, he told me how that match changed their game plan and made them realise that Jonny could be isolated, and it’s no coincidence Catt always came into the team to face France.